Improving spam protection

 From address, then you should add

 iinet.com.au to the Backscatter SMTP Hosts text box.
-This way, any email sent through the
+This will ensure that any email sent via the

 iinet.com.au SMTP server that bounces will correctly arrive at Fastmail and not be considered backscatter.